-Hailing from the North of England, Jones left school at the age of 16 so that he could go on a tour with his punk band supporting The Buzzcocks [The band also supported The Dead Kennedys, The Alarm and Bad Manners!].
+Originally hailing from the North of England, Jones left school at the age of 16 so that he could go on a tour with his punk band supporting The Buzzcocks [The band also supported The Dead Kennedys, The Alarm and Bad Manners!].
 Jones soon started to discover the joys of electronic sounds and subsequently settled in South East London to study music and electronics at Goldsmiths (alongside fellow alumni such as James Blake).
-Alongside his studies and immersion in his studio honing his sound he began a stint as an intern at Accidental Records which led to his current job as Mathew Herberts' technical assistant.
+Alongside his studies and immersion in his studio honing his sound he began a stint as an intern at Accidental Records which led to his current job as maverick producer Matthew Herbert's technical assistant.

-Live as in the studio, Crewdson creates sound from machinery, found items, manipulated vocals and saxophone which he samples and manipulates through his idiosyncratic electronic set up, controlling his sounds with a Playstation joystick and sometimes midi motorcycle handlebars.
+Live as in the studio, he creates sound from machinery, found items, manipulated vocals, saxophone, keyboards, guitar, traditional concertina and his mentioned self designed instruments which he samples and manipulates through his idiosyncratic electronic set up, controlling his sounds with digital game controllers and (another original design) midi motorcycle handlebars.

 His highly skilled and inventive production draws on a myriad of post-rave styles – garage, dubstep, techno, broken beats – and comparisons can be made to the electronic explorations of the likes of Flying Lotus, Polar Bear, Fourtet; plus contemporaries Mount Kimbie, Micachu and Jon Hopkins’ work with King Creosote – but the manner in which he assembles his choppy beats, skittering electronics and trademark collage of treated percussion and found sound results in music that stands out as unmistakably his own.

 No upcoming concerts or festivals.